How Veterans Can Finance Graduate School

 In this Article

-As veterans transition out of military service, many decide to pursue a graduate degree.
-But, this education can be expensive, leading to the question of how veterans can finance graduate school.
-As such, we’ll use this article to outline different options veterans have to finance their graduate degrees.
+As Veterans transition out of military service, many decide to pursue a graduate degree.
+However, this education can be expensive, leading to the question of how Veterans can finance graduate school.
+Options include:

 Post-9/11 GI Bill

-While the GI Bill began with the Servicemen’s Readjustment Act of 1944, the current, Post-9/11 version offers particularly outstanding education benefits for veterans.
-Of note, eligible veterans can receive up to 36 months of the following:
+The Post-9/11 GI Bill remains the best financing option for Veterans seeking graduate school.
+While the GI Bill began with the Servicemen’s Readjustment Act of 1944, the current Post-9/11 version offers particularly outstanding education benefits for Veterans.
+Of note, eligible Veterans can receive up to 36 months of the following:

-• Tuition and fees: The GI Bill will cover up to the in-state, public school maximum for graduate school tuition and fees.
+• Tuition and fees: The GI Bill will cover the in-state, public school maximum for graduate school tuition and fees.

-• Monthly housing allowance: In addition to tuition and fees, the VA will pay eligible veterans a cost-of-living-adjusted, tax-free housing stipend while they are enrolled in classes.
-For veterans with families, this stipend can make a huge difference in the decision to attend graduate school full-time, as it allows you to focus on your education while still knowing you’ll have housing expenses largely covered.
+• Monthly housing allowance: Besides tuition and fees, the VA will pay eligible Veterans a cost-of-living-adjusted, tax-free housing stipend while enrolled in classes.
+For Veterans with families, this stipend can make a huge difference in the decision to attend graduate school full-time, as it allows you to focus on your education while still knowing you’ll have housing expenses primarily covered.

-To use this benefit, veterans first need to confirm their eligibility by applying directly with the Department of Veterans Affairs (VA).
-Once the VA confirms eligibility, it will issue veterans a Certificate of Eligibility, which outlines the percentage of benefits available and time remaining.
+Veterans must first confirm their eligibility by applying directly with the Department of Veterans Affairs (VA) to use this benefit.
+Once the VA confirms eligibility, it will issue Veterans a Certificate of Eligibility, which outlines the percentage of benefits available and time remaining.
 Certifying officials at your graduate school of choice can help you navigate applying these benefits to your tuition.

 Yellow Ribbon Program